DavideZufacchi/DavideZufacchi.github.io/_pages/about.md

 <p style='text-align: justify;'> I am a PhD candidate in Economics at <a href="https://www.ucl.ac.uk/economics/ucl-department-economics"> University College London</a>, and a PhD scholar at the <a href="https://ifs.org.uk"> Institute of Fiscal Studies</a>.
-I am an applied microeconomist with research interests in development economics, empirical industrial organization, and the economics of crime. </p>
+I am an applied microeconomist with research interests in development economics and empirical industrial organization. </p>

 <p style='text-align: justify;'> You can download my CV <a href="https://davidezufacchi.github.io/cv_072025.pdf"> here. </a> </p>